johndreamfuture/git-lab/README.md

 7. Share the git repo link with your team in slack.

-8. In Settings, under Collaborators, add your team members.
+8. In Settings, under Collaborators, add your team members. (the UI has changed since this pic was made, Manage Access is now labeled Collaborators)

  # ![](assets/add_collaborator1.png)